perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 5 - Evidence Processing.md

 > - Just a few files on hard drive that must be allocated space to
 - Virtual machine recognizes components of physical machine it is loaded on
 	- Virtual OS limited by physical machine OS
-	- This is because behavior of virtual OS could be affected by physical machine's OS
+	- This is because behaviour of virtual OS could be affected by physical machine's OS
 - Virtual machines make it possible to restore suspect drives
 - Test can be performed and run nonstandard software suspect might have loaded
 - **Potential Issues:**